AntonioFasano/SienaR/README.md

 ### Getting the Moodle Response File

+There are several types of quiz questions in Moodle.
+When the quiz includes only multiple-choice questions, it is possible to download Moodle students' responses, grade them, and upload grades to ESSE3.

 To download the response file for a given quiz, you should provide the Moodle quiz ID.
 To this regard,  visit the quiz home page or the quiz report page, and you will see that their addresses are like:

     ENDPOINT/mod/quiz/view.php?id=1234